CloakProject/2.2.2.0-wallets/README.md

 The 'Encrypt wallet' functionality previously available in the wallet is still there - keep in mind it will only encrypt your private keys though, an evil actor with unrestricted access to your wallet.dat (such as a backup) might still view your balance and transactions data.
 'Backup wallet' functionality was not modified and still creates standard/unencrypted backups - if you want to store an encrypted backup please exit the wallet, encrypt it with a passphrase when prompted and store a copy of current wallet.dat file.

 changes done:
-- Enigma send/receive buffers increased to 10M, should
+- Enigma send/receive buffers increased to 10M, should resolve the d/c issues when sending Enigma transactions
 - other smaller changes

 planned/in-progress TODOs: